 SCSBC provides a wide range of services for its member schools as well as others seeking resources and support in the provision of Christian education.
-Our member school societies elect a nine-member SCSBC Board, which includes a teacher representative nominated by the Christian Teachers’ Association of BC (CTABC) and a principal representative nominated by the Christian Principals’ Association of BC (CPABC).
+Our member school societies elect a nine-member SCSBC Board, which includes a teacher representative nominated by the Christian Educators of BC (CEBC) and a principal representative nominated by the Christian Principals’ Association of BC (CPABC).
 SCSBC holds a general meeting annually.
 We are also affiliated with Christian Schools International (CSI) and Christian Schools Canada (CSC).

 Our first school was established in 1949.
 Today the SCSBC is a network of 32 school societies, 39 school campuses, over 100 principals and administrators, over 1,000 teachers and educational support staff, and 12,578 students.
 SCSBC provides a wide range of services for its member schools as well as others seeking resources and support for their work in Christian education.

 We offer services that provide support to the learning, administrative, governance, financial, and development leadership in our schools.